 Available properties are Project Manager, Project Status, Business Goal, OBS, Source System and any active custom project fields with Boolean or Lookup type.
-Please note that this list may include fields for which you don't have field rights.
+Please note that this list may include fields for which you don't have project field rights.
 You may filter the portfolio by these fields although the fields will not be displayed to you when you are working with the portfolio.

-Projects created in the portfolio will automatically acquire values matching the filter for any field you are filtering by, including fields for which you don't have field rights.
+Projects created in the portfolio will automatically acquire values matching the filter for any field you are filtering by, including fields for which you don't have project field rights.

 You may add one OBS filter per OBS type such as location or department.
 Only OBS types with at least one project connected to them are available for selection here.

 You may not add more than one filter for any other project property.

 If you select multiple values in one filter, any projects with one of the selected values will be included (logical OR).

 If you add multiple filters, only projects matching at least one value from each filter will be included (logical AND).

 By default, a portfolio contains all roles and resources.

 You may filter resources available for selection in your portfolio by their properties (e.g. skill).